jimbrig/Engineered-Knowledge/2-Slipbox/Mindfulness - The Key to Success 1.md

 The problems stemming from a lack of staying mindful and in-tune with one's actions have tremendous negative consequences, yet the ease of falling down the path of **Information Overload & The Rabbit Hole Trap** is seemingly more difficult than ever to avoid.

-- [[Addiction to information]] can cause a complete breakdown of one's ability to stay mindful and focused on staying accountable, [[getting results]], and [[finishing your work]].
+- [Addiction to information](Addiction%20to%20information) can cause a complete breakdown of one's ability to stay mindful and focused on staying accountable, [getting results](getting%20results), and [finishing your work](finishing%20your%20work).
 - It is very easy to get lost down a rabbit hole and create an unhealthy environment consumed by insignificant, yet vast amounts of unecessary information, overloading your ability to stay mindful and on-task.
 - **Stay focused on direct production of results.
 If something is not helpful to your initial desired outcome STOP**.
   - In order to accomplish this you must first build the habit of actually *thinking about what you are doing* on a persistent basis.
-- A huge issue is with [[analysis paralysis and decision fatigue]] coupled with a lack of self confidence and inner creativity.
+- A huge issue is with [analysis paralysis and decision fatigue](analysis%20paralysis%20and%20decision%20fatigue) coupled with a lack of self confidence and inner creativity.

 ## Elaboration of a Typical Mindless Endeavor